Anti-Discrimination Knowledge Gaps

-We are addressing anti-racism knowledge gaps by providing learning and development opportunities for UCSF staff, students, faculty, partners, and community members to increase understanding of how historic and current policies, norms, and practices contribute to disparate life outcomes across racial and ethnic groups, and introduce best practices to dismantle systemic racism.
+We are addressing anti-discrimination knowledge gaps by providing learning and development opportunities for UCSF staff, students, faculty, partners, and community members to increase understanding of how historic and current policies, norms, and practices contribute to disparate impact to different groups and introduce best practices to end discriminatory practices across our institution.

 Core Areas of Work